-- Drain then return to the hot pan over low heat to dry out briefly.
+- Drain potatoes and return to the hot pan over low heat to dry out briefly.

-- Pass them through a potato ricer then beat in the egg yolks, milk and butter, followed by about 2 tbsp grated Parmesan.
+- Pass them through a potato ricer then beat in the egg yolks, cream and butter, followed by about 2 tbsp grated Parmesan.
 Check for seasoning.

 - Spoon the lamb mixture into the bottom of an ovenproof dish.